-Some parents feel that allowing their children to complete a year with a stressful teacher can help a child learn to deal with challenges.
+Some parents feel that allowing children to complete the year with a stressful teacher can help a child learn to deal with challenges.
 It can help your child learn to be resilient and solve problems on their own.
-Of course, articles also cover their position by stating the obvious – for parents to get involved if their child is at risk of emotional damage.
+Such comments are often accompanied by the obvious caveat that parents should always get involved if their child is at risk of emotional damage.
 The overall key of course, is to know what is going on in your child’s life and to understand their interpretation of the experience.

 Get to Know the Teacher

 Introduce yourself to the teacher.
-It’s great to do this early in the year, but don’t hesitate just because the school year is already underway.
-Engage the teacher in friendly conversation in the morning at drop off or at afternoon pick up.
-Find other moments, such as volunteer opportunities, when you can spend time in the same environment your child is in all day.
-If your schedule does not allow you to volunteer during school hours, then request a conference with the teacher and be honest about your request for 15-20 minutes of her time simply to get to know her better.
-Once your child is in elementary school, he is spending more of his waking hours during the week with the teacher than with you.
-It may help your parent-child discussions to have direct interactions with the teacher.
+It’s great to do this early in the year, but don’t hesitate if the school year is already underway.
+Engage in friendly conversation at morning drop off or afternoon pick up.
+Find moments to spend time in the same environment your child is in all day, such as volunteering at class parties.
+If your schedule conflicts with school hours, request a conference and be honest that you would like 15 minutes of the teacher’s time simply to get to know her better.
+Once your child is in elementary school, he spends more waking hours during the week with his teacher than with you.
+Having a better understanding of his teacher’s personality can enhance the discussions you have with your child.

 Actions to Take